open-mmlab/mmyolo/docs/en/tutorials/faq.md

 ## How to check the AP of every category in COCOMetric?

-Just set `test_evaluator.classwise` to True or add `--cfg-options test_evaluator.classwise=True` when you need to run the test script.
+Just set `test_evaluator.classwise` to True or add `--cfg-options test_evaluator.classwise=True` when running the test script.

 ## Why doesn't MMYOLO support the auto-learning rate scaling feature as MMDet?